Gasket Installation Mistakes to Avoid

 If you don't check your parts over before you begin, you fail before you even begin the actual installation process.
 One thing you should always check for is warpage in the casting.
 If the casting has excessive warpage, it will not work no matter how hard you try to make it.
 If you're installing gaskets on the cylinder block, you also need to check the deck surface for damage caused by 3M type scrubby pads commonly used for cleaning the deck surface.

 Surprisingly, one of the biggest gasket installation mistakes is not having the right gasket.
-When you’re buying gaskets, make sure to check the part numbers to make sure you’re getting the right one.
-If you don’t have the part number off your old gasket, you can always call us with your engine serial number, and we can look it up for you!
+When you're buying gaskets, make sure to check the part numbers to make sure you're getting the right one.
+If you don't have the part number off your old gasket, you can always call us with your engine serial number, and we can look it up for you!
+The last thing you want is to waste time ordering replacement gaskets.

 Unclean Bolt Holes

 Prep, prep, and more prep!
 Before installation, you have to make sure all surfaces have been properly cleaned.
 Make sure that the bolt threads and bolt hole threads are not dirty or galled, so that the bolts can be properly tightened.
-Also be sure to remove any coolant or oil from blind bolt hole.
-If this isn’t done, you won’t get the correct torque and risk cracking the block.
+Also be sure to remove any coolant or oil from blind bolt holes.
+If this isn't done, you won't get the correct torque and risk cracking the block.

-Another pretty common mistake is not placing gaskets correctly.
-For instance, directional gaskets need to be installed in the right direction, or they won’t seal properly.
+Another pretty common mistake is not placing engine gaskets correctly.
+For instance, directional gaskets need to be installed in the right direction, or they won't seal properly.
 Also be sure that gaskets stay aligned properly.
 Missing dowel or locating pins can lead to gaskets becoming misaligned.

 Bolts & Fasteners Installed Incorrectly

-Yes, this article is about gaskets, but the way bolts and fasteners are installed directly affects how gaskets are installed.
+Yes, this article is about diesel gaskets, but the way bolts and fasteners are installed directly affects how gaskets are installed.
 When installing bolts, be sure you following the proper tightening sequence and values, and check the bolt installed length against the cylinder head thickness.

 If you are using torque to yield fasteners, note that they need to be replaced after every use.
 Torque to angle fasteners do not necessarily need be replaced after every use, so you should check the free length against factory specifications and look for thread stretching to make sure they are still in good condition.